Kanban boards are tools designed to help visualize work and limit work-in-progress. You can also use them to maximize efficiency or flow.

-This is the simplest board to make.
+It is the most straightforward board to make.

-You divide the board up into vertical columns and place sticky notes on the board.
+You divide the board into vertical columns and place sticky notes on the board.
 These sticky notes move through the workflow to demonstrate progress.

 Here is how you can set your team up with a digital Kanban board:

 Choose Your Tool

 Chisel is our go-to recommendation for creating Kanban boards.
 We have optimized it for product managers and product development.

 In addition, it allows you to manage your roadmap on a kanban board.
 You can integrate it with team prioritization.
 That will make your kanban boards reflect feedback and prioritization from your team.

 The fluidity of a good Kanban board is what makes them extraordinary.